jupyterhub/jupyterhub/docs/source/rbac/scopes.md

   +++

 - `admin:<resource>` \
-  Grants create/delete permissions on the corresponding resource in addition to read and write permissions.
+  Grants additional permissions such as create/delete on the corresponding resource in addition to read and write permissions.
   +++

 - `<resource>:<subresource>` \